China's top health officials deflect blame over zero-Covid problems as they defend controversial policy - KTVZ

 While protests in several parts of China appear to have largely dispersed peacefully over the weekend, some met a stronger response from authorities — and security has been tightened across cities with police deployed to key protest sites in the wake of the demonstrations.

-Speaking at Tuesday’s briefing, commission spokesperson Mi Feng said it was necessary to “respond to and resolve the reasonable demands of the masses” in a timely manner.
+Officials at Tuesday’s press briefing did not directly address the protests, but commission spokesperson Mi Feng said governments should “respond to and resolve the reasonable demands of the masses” in a timely manner.

 When asked if the government is reconsidering its Covid policies, Mi said authorities “have been studying and adjusting our pandemic containment measures to protect the people’s interest to the largest extent and limit the impact on people as much as possible.”